 Yale Shipping Committee

 The Shipping Committee is responsible for reviewing and approving, or rejecting, requests to create carrier accounts.
 The Shipping Committee is also responsible for reviewing any open carrier accounts and assessing whether those accounts should remain open.
-The Shipping Committee is comprised of representatives from the following areas: EHS, Relocation & Logistics Management, the office of the Director, Export Controls, Procurement, and the Business Operations Leadership Team (BOLT).
+The Shipping Committee is comprised of representatives from the following areas: EHS, Relocation & Logistics Management, the office of the Director, Export Controls, Procurement, and Business Operations.